systemd/node-sd-notify/README.md

 })
 ```

-...this way the Node process will behaviour in the correct manner in either
+...this way the Node process will behave in the correct manner in either situation.
-situation.

 __Status:__